Cloud-Automation-Partner/VMware-based-Ubuntu-Server-and-Fullstack-Application-Deployment-Setup-Guide/README.md

 # VMware Ubuntu Server with Fullstack Application Deployment & Nagios monitoring Setup Guide

+The VMware Ubuntu Server with Fullstack Application Deployment & Nagios Monitoring Setup Guide offers a comprehensive walkthrough for setting up a virtualized Ubuntu Server using VMware.
+It covers the installation and configuration of a fullstack application (frontend, backend, and database), followed by the integration of Nagios for real-time monitoring.
+This guide includes steps for setting up the virtual environment, deploying the application, and configuring Nagios to monitor server performance and application health, ensuring a stable and scalable deployment.

 ### This guide covers how to:

 1. Install VMware on macOS